Facial Stroke in Dogs: Causes, Signs and Treatment

-One thing I made sure I did was give Katie organic vitamins during this process, because antibiotics and steroids were making her weak and killing good bacteria as well as the bad ones.
+One thing I made sure I did was to give Katie organic vitamins during this process because antibiotics and steroids were making her weak and killing good bacteria as well as the bad ones.
 Choose organic foods and dietary supplements for your pets to help prevent other health problems like cancer and allergies.

 Has your dog ever experienced facial stroke?